Tyrrrz/Tyrrrz.me/src/data/blog-posts/unit-testing-is-overrated/Post.md

 The unfortunate implication of mock-based unit testing is that any test written with this approach is inherently implementation-aware.
 By mocking a specific dependency, your test becomes reliant on how the code under test consumes that dependency, which is not regulated by the public interface.

 This additional coupling often leads to unexpected issues, where seemingly non-breaking changes can cause tests to start failing as mocks become out of date.
-It can be very frustrating and ultimately discourages developers from trying to refactor code, because it's never clear whether the error in test comes from an actual bug or due to being reliant on some implementation detail.
+It can be very frustrating and ultimately discourages developers from trying to refactor code, because it's never clear whether the error in test comes from an actual regression or due to being reliant on some implementation detail.

 Unit testing stateful code can be even more tricky because it may not be possible to observe mutations through the publicly exposed interface.
-To solve this you can inject spies, which is a type of mocked behavior that records when a function is called, letting you ensure that the unit uses its dependencies correctly.
+To work around this, you would normally inject spies, which is a type of mocked behavior that records when a function is called, letting you ensure that the unit uses its dependencies correctly.

+Of course, when you not only rely on a specific function being called, but also on how many times it happened or which arguments were passed, the test becomes even more coupled to the implementation.
+Tests written in such way are only useful if the internal specifics are not ever expected to change, which is a highly unreasonable expectation to have.

+Relying too much on implementation details also makes the tests themselves very complex, considering how much setup is required to configure mocks in order to simulate a specific behavior, especially when the interactions are not that trivial or when there are a lot of dependencies.
+When the tests get so complicated that their own behavior is hard to reason about, who's going to write tests to test the tests?

 5. Unit tests **don't exercise user behavior**

+No matter what type of software you're developing, its goal is to provide value for the end user.
+The primary reason why we're writing automated tests in the first place, is to ensure that our users always have a smooth and bug-free experience.

 [!["Unit testing is a great way to ensure your mocks work" (@rkoutnik on Twitter)](Tweet-1.png)](https://twitter.com/rkoutnik/status/1242073856128495620)